loganmarchione/bash-github-backup/README.md

 The repos are cloned with [`--mirror`](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---mirror), so they are a bare repo.
 After decompressing, you will not be able to `cd` into each directory and see your files.
 Instead, you'll see what is normally inside the `.git` directory.

-To see your files, you'll need to either
+To see your files, you'll need to either:

-- clone the mirrored repo to a new repo (locally):
+- clone the mirrored repo to a new local repo

   ```
   git clone mirrored-repo new-repo